dragonfly-science/dragonfly-website/content/news/2018-01-24-fisheries-scientist/content.md

 ---
 title: Fisheries Scientist—Statistical Modelling
 ---
-We are looking for someone with excellent statistical modelling skills in a fisheries-related area, to work on and lead projects related to fisheries and their environmental impacts.
-Sustainable management of these fisheries depends on informed decision making.
+We are looking for someone with excellent statistical modelling skills to work on and lead projects related to fisheries and their environmental impacts.
+Sustainable management of fisheries depends on informed decision making.
 You will be providing technical advice to ensure that fisheries are well-run, sustainable, and of low impact.
 You will be joining our team in Wellington, New Zealand.